What is a DSP?

 Working as a DSP in the developmental disabilities field can provide a lot of opportunities to advance and learn new skills.

 DSP’s who participate in continuing education can be eligible for pay raises.
 The Licking County Board of DD, as well as other state and local agencies provide options to participate in trainings and courses.
-With experience, DSPs have the opportunity to become managers, program coordinators or administrators.
+With experience, DSPs have the opportunity to become job coaches, managers, program coordinators or administrators.

 How can get started?DSP logo